Vehicle registration renewal

 - Mail (include a copy of your Vehicle Inspection Report and insurance card in the envelope).

-- Going to a participating Travis County H-E-B, Fiesta Mart or AAA locations where they will print your sticker on the spot.
+- Going to a participating Travis County H-E-B or AAA location where they will print your sticker on the spot.
 You can renew at these locations providing your sticker isn't expired by more than 12 months.
 Be sure to bring the complete Texas Department of Motor Vehicles renewal notice, Vehicle Inspection Report, insurance card and your checkbook.
 (If you cannot find your inspection report, print a duplicate from www.mytxcar.org.)

 - Visiting one of our tax office locations.
 We provide registration renewal services through the drive-thru lanes.
 To use the drive-thru, you must bring: